lukensmall/pkg_ping/README.md

 It uses several commandline options:

--v will make it print out the information of the mirrors in real time.
-A second one will print out the results sorted in reverse order by time and print a line that you can copy and paste into a root terminal to install that mirror.
+-v will print out the results sorted in reverse order by time or if timed out, or download error, alphabetically and print a line that you can copy and paste into a root terminal to install that mirror.
+A second 'v' will make it print out the information of the mirrors in real time.

 -u will make it search for only non-USA mirrors for export encryption compliance if you are searching from outside of the USA.